Computing Quot schemes via marked bases over quasi-stable modules: Pommaret basis, Quasi-Stability and Stability

 \section{Pommaret basis, Quasi-Stability and Stability}

-We now recall the definition and some properties of the Pommaret basis of a monomial ideal.
+We now recall the definition and some properties of the Pommaret basis of a monomial module.
 Several of the following definitions and properties hold in a more general setting, namely for arbitrary \emph{involutive divisions}.
 For a deeper insight into this topic, we refer to \cite{Seiler2009I,Seiler2009II} and the references therein.
-For a set of terms $M\subset \mathbb T$, we denote by $(M)$ the ideal generated by $M$ in the polynomial ring $\Sk$.